sph-mn/sph-utils/other/documentation/lines-filter-considerations.md

 * if regular expressions are needed, the logical conditions are probably not needed or not as important

 ## things lines-filter does not do
+* tracking where exactly in a line text matched
 * file path filtering
 * regular expressions
 * output colorization